Our GOVERNMENT

 Empowering Efficient Mobility

-Efficiency and mobility converge in the Fleet Division, responsible for overseeing a diverse fleet of over 300 vehicles and 150 equipment units serving various city departments.
+Efficiency and mobility converge in the Fleet section, responsible for overseeing a diverse fleet of over 325 vehicles and 120 equipment units serving various city departments.
 Our unwavering commitment to CARB compliance contributes to a cleaner environment, while our procurement proficiency ensures the perfect match of vehicles to their intended roles.
 From repairs to surplus management, our dedicated team handles it all.
 Furthermore, we take pride in managing Basic Terminal Inspection and DMV registration for all city-owned vehicles and equipment, guaranteeing compliance and optimal operational efficiency.

 Greener Choices for Sustainability